Career Connections at Your Library

 Who Should Attend

-This webinar is intended for all public library staff, including library directors and reference services staff.
+This on-demand webinar is intended for all public library staff, including library directors and reference services staff.

 Prior to his current role, Jacob gained experience in library operations, security services, and community representation, further strengthening his ability to serve the public effectively.
 Jacob is passionate about fostering learning environments that empower individuals to achieve their personal and professional goals.
 He has a master’s degree in Information and Library Science from the University at Buffalo and a master’s degree in Criminal Justice from Buffalo State College.